xpack-dev-tools/gcc-xpack/README-BUILD.md

 ## TODO

-- if XBB mingw GCC will support ObjC & Fortran, enable for mingw too.
+- when XBB mingw GCC will support ObjC & Fortran, enable for mingw too.